-- The emphasis is on shading and the appropriate use of stitches within your design, not on how many different stitches are used.
+- The emphasis is on shading and the appropriate use of stitches within your design, not on the number different stitches are used.
 Try to choose stitches that suggest the texture of what you are trying to achieve. - Before you start to stitch, make a shaded pencil drawing of your design to gain understanding of the contrast of light and shade in your design.
 You can take a black and white photocopy to help you, and your tutors can help you get started.
-This drawing must be handed in with your assessment, along with your original design source, stitch plan and any other working drawings. - 'Outline' stitches are only to be used where necessary, try to use 'Blackwork' stitches to create the outlines naturally.
-The outlines should enhance the embroidery not detract from it. - A full tonal range is to be achieved including negative spaces for highlights be aware that open and broken areas of stitch on white linen can create a harmony and balance within your composition.
-You should be mindful of over-stitching Blackwork. - Be careful where you bring up your needle as black dots can be left in the linen if the area is not worked over.
-It is better to 'park' your thread in an area you know will be covered with stitching. - Threads that have been trailed, darned or travelled behind lightly stitched areas are easily visible from the front; try to avoid this by starting and finishing threads in the darker areas. - Ophir thread may be used for highlights if it complements the design. - Make sure all tacking lines are removed; it is best to remove them as you finish each area. - Use Acid-free tissue paper while you work to keep the background clean at all times. - Blackwork needs to be stitched with a firm tension, as it is very easy for the stitches to become loose, which can distort the patterns. - It is important to mount on the grain.
+This drawing must be handed in with your assessment, along with your original design source, stitch plan and any other working drawings. - When working the design it is important to reference and compare the different areas to achieve tonal parity.
+Working similarly shaded areas in a lighter or darker tone than the original will unbalance the piece leading to a lack of dimension. - 'Outline' stitches are only to be used where necessary, try to use blackwork stitches to create the outlines naturally.
+The outlines should enhance the embroidery not detract from it. - A full tonal range should include strong shadows, areas of highlight using negative space along with smooth graduation through the tonal range - be aware that open and broken areas of stitch on white linen can create a harmony and balance within your composition.
+You should be mindful of over-stitching blackwork. - Be careful where you bring up your needle as black dots can be left in the linen if the area is not worked over.
+It is better to 'park' your thread in an area you know will be covered with stitching. - Threads that have been trailed, darned or travelled behind lightly stitched areas are easily visible from the front; try to avoid this by starting and finishing threads in the darker areas. - Metallic threads may be used for highlights if it complements the design. - Make sure all tacking lines are removed; it is best to remove them as you finish each area. - Use Acid-free tissue paper while you work to keep the background clean at all times. - Blackwork needs to be stitched with a firm tension, as it is very easy for the stitches to become loose, which can distort the patterns. - It is important to mount on the grain.
 White, grey or black cotton is used to cover your mountboard.
 However, if you use black or grey cotton to disguise any trailing threads, this will dull down the whiteness of your linen.